Comments, compliments and complaints

 - A missed bin collection

-If you have already reported it and we failed to do something, then a complaint can be raised.
+If you’ve already reported it and we failed to do something, then a complaint can be raised.

-Please make sure you have read our policy below and understand whether you should make a complaint or whether there is an alternative way of contacting us.
+Please read our customer complaints policy (pdf 158KB) and understand whether you should make a complaint or whether there is an alternative way of contacting us.